-Each breaker shall have a minimum of three 52a and three 52b contacts, brought out to accessible terminals inside the equipment.

-- 2. Each breaker shall be equipped with provisions for remote operation.
-These signals shall be brought out to accessible terminals inside the equipment. - Each breaker shall be equipped with provisions for remote racking to the connected, test and disconnected positions.
+- 1. Each breaker shall have a minimum of three 52a and three 52b contacts, brought out to accessible terminals inside the equipment.
+One of the 52a signals, per breaker, shall be wired to the switchgear's main meter. - 2.
+Each breaker shall be equipped with provisions for remote operation.
+These signals shall be brought out to accessible terminals inside the equipment. - 3.
+Each breaker shall be equipped with provisions for remote racking to the connected, test and disconnected positions.
 These signals shall be brought out to accessible terminals inside the equipment. - 4.
-All circuit breakers shall be SF6 or vacuum type. - 5.
-All breakers shall be draw-out type, shall have self-aligning auxiliary contacts, and shall be fully interchangeable with any other breaker of the same frame rating in the line up without any changes to the breaker or protection settings. - 6.
+All circuit breakers shall be SF6 or vacuum type.

+- 5. All breakers shall be draw-out type, shall have self-aligning auxiliary contacts, and shall be fully interchangeable with any other breaker of the same frame rating in the line up without any changes to the breaker or protection settings. - 6.
 Fixed mounted breakers may be considered for specific retrofit applications for failed equipment where replacement components of original configuration are no longer available. - 7.
-Circuit breakers shall have the following minimum ratings, in addition to those detailed in section 26 13 00.01 General - 22 kA rms asym closing and latching - 3 cycle rated interrupting time - Control voltage operating range of 90-140 V{DC} for closing, and 70-140 V{DC} for tripping - 8.
-Withdrawable breakers shall have a 'test' position where the primary contacts are physically separated from both 'line' and 'load' conductors.
+Circuit breakers shall have the following minimum ratings, in addition to those detailed in section 26 13 00.01 General. - a.
+22 kA rms asym closing and latching - b.
+3 cycle rated interrupting time - c.
+Control voltage operating range of 90-140 V{DC} for closing, and 70-140 V{DC} for tripping - 8.
+Withdrawable breakers shall have a distinct 'test' position where the primary contacts are physically separated from both 'line' and 'load' conductors.
 Auxiliary contacts shall remain connected in the 'test' position. - 9.
 Breakers shall be equipped with automatic safety tripping mechanism should a loss of gas or vacuum occur. - 10.
 Each circuit breaker shall be equipped with two tripping coils, each able to independently trip the circuit breaker. - 11.
 Breakers shall be lockable in the 'disconnected' position.
 The cell door shall be capable of remaining closed while the breaker is racked out to the 'disconnected' position. - 12.
-Automatic shutters shall separate all HV circuit breaker contacts from the breaker compartment when the breaker is in the disconnected position.

-- 13. Mechanical interlocks shall ensure that a breaker is open before it can be racked into or out of the 'connected' position. - 14.
+Automatic shutters shall separate all HV circuit breaker contacts from the breaker compartment when the breaker is in the disconnected position. - 13.
+Internal mechanical interlocks shall ensure that a breaker is open before it can be racked into or out of the 'connected' position. - 14.
 A position indicator shall be provided to indicate the location of the circuit breaker on the connected/test/disconnected path. - 15.
 A sliding ground contact shall be provided to ensure the breaker frame is grounded before the primary or auxiliary contacts are made.

-26 13 00.07 Monitoring & Control
+26 13 00.07 Monitoring & control